nathancarter/weblurch/doc/plan.md

 Sharing:

+First, implement a trivial kind of sharing that just sends a copy of the file to someone, as follows.
+ * Create a menu item for sharing a copy of the file with someone.
+ * Embed the entire Lurch document, gzipped and base64 encoded, into a query string of a URL that points to the online Lurch app.
+ * Display this giant URL in a popup dialog, highlighted and ready for the user to press Ctrl+C, just like StackOverflow does.
+ * When the main app loads, if there is a document in the query string, place it into the editor immediately.

-Add the ability to share documents with the world.
+Add a better ability to share documents with the world.
 I considered [Firebase](https://www.firebase.com/), but it seemed like too much work, and requires integrating a whole new technology.
 If using Dropbox, we might be able to make files shared, if the API supports that.
 But that, too,